7 Best Police Scanners for Beginners 2026 (From $35)

 What You Can Do:

-- Learn why it matters: Encryption blocks journalism, delays emergency information, and eliminates accountability
+- Learn why encryption blocks journalism, delays emergency information, and eliminates accountability

-- Contact your representatives: City council members often don't know this happened without their input
+- Contact your city council representatives—many don't know this happened without their input

-- Request public records: Ask for evidence that justified the encryption decision
+- Request public records to find evidence that justified the encryption decision

-- Support transparency legislation: Advocate for hybrid systems that protect privacy without blanket encryption
+- Advocate for hybrid systems that protect privacy without blanket encryption

 Scanner Buying Checklist